($1,332) Cost to ship a car from San Francisco, CA to Columbus, GA

 The time of the year

-Seasonal demand and weather conditions in both San Francisco and Columbus can impact car shipping prices.
+Seasonal demand and weather patterns in San Francisco and Columbus often affect the cost of auto transport.

 San Francisco's weather is strongly influenced by the cool currents of the Pacific Ocean on the west side of the city, and the water of San Francisco Bay to the north and east.
 This moderates temperature swings and produces a remarkably mild year-round climate with little seasonal temperature variation.